social media or official BBC content on other websites;

 The BBC will use your personal information for a number of purposes including the following:

-- to provide our services, activities or online content and to deal with your requests and enquiries;
+to provide our services, activities or online content, to provide you with information about them and to deal with your requests and enquiries;

-- to use IP addresses to identify the location of users, to block disruptive use, to establish the number of visits from different countries and to determine whether you are accessing the services from the UK or not.
-If not, you will be re-directed to the international version of the BBC website (bbc.com), (see section 12 for details);
+to use IP addresses and device identifiers to identify the location of users, to block disruptive use, to establish the number of visits from different countries and to determine whether you are accessing the services from the UK or not.
+If not, you will be re-directed to the international version of the BBC website (bbc.com);

 Where the BBC proposes using your personal information for any other uses we will ensure that we notify you first.
 You will also be given the opportunity to withhold or withdraw your consent for the use of your personal information for purposes other than those listed above.